tencent cloud

 rtt min/avg/max/mdev = 0.xxx/0.xxx/0.xxx/0.xxx ms

-If a result similar to the above is displayed, the basic network connectivity and name service are normal.
-If an abnormal result is returned, troubleshoot local network problems or contact your local network admin first.
-After confirming that everything is normal, proceed to the next step.
+If the result is similar to the above, the basic network connectivity and name service are normal.
+If other abnormal results are returned, prioritize troubleshooting environmental network issues or contact your local network administrator.
+After confirming everything is normal, proceed to the next step.

 [root@VM_centos /data/home/]# curl http://cos.ap-guangzhou.myqcloud.com -v